How To Choose a Pest Control Company

 Safety

-You can ask your pest control technician if they plan on using low toxicity or non-toxic pesticides--if not, ask about what precautionary measures they will take.
-Any pesticide that poses greater than minimum risk must be registered with the EPA.
-Your pest technician should be able to supply information about all pesticides that will be used in your home, in addition to how safe they are around people and pets.
+Ask your pest control technician if they plan on using low toxicity or non-toxic pesticides, and if not, ask about what precautionary measures they will take.
+Any pesticide that has been deemed above minimum risk should be registered with the EPA.
+Your pest technician should be able to provide information about all pesticides used, and how safe they are around people and pets.

 -